 The National Databank is providing free data to 500,000 people in need via Good Things Foundation’s network of community partners, in partnership with Virgin Media O2, Vodafone and Three.

 The National Databank provides free mobile data, texts and calls to people in need via Good Things Foundation’s network of local community partners.
 Think of it like a ‘food bank’ but for internet connectivity data.
 Community organisations can apply to access the databank, enabling them to provide data to people in their communities who need it.

-Building on the work of the Data Poverty Lab, we have developed the UK National Databank to help thousands of vulnerable people in communities across the UK to get connected.
-The databank platform has been built with support from the O2 lab, and with data donated by Virgin Media O2.
+Building on the work of the Data Poverty Lab, we developed the UK National Databank to help thousands of vulnerable people in communities across the UK to get connected.
+The databank has been built with support from Virgin Media O2 and with data donated by Virgin Media O2, Vodafone and Three.

 We want this to be just the start; we’re calling on the rest of the UK’s mobile networks to join the National Databank, working together to end data poverty for good.

-It’s great that you want to be involved – we now need cross-sector support to ensure we find long-term, sustainable solutions to Data Poverty.
-Let’s start talking – click the button below.
+It’s great that you want to be involved – we need cross-sector support to ensure we find sustainable solutions to tackling data poverty.
+Let’s start talking – contact us now.